sharashami/ormuco-python/README.md

 ## Approach:
 * I walked through the problem following PEDAC.
 One can see my notes in approach folder
 * Having my notes in mind, I started coding following TDD approach using the built-in unit test library
+* The question asked for a 'program', I understood like putting the code out of a function.
+One can see such approach in main.py file.
+I built it as command line program.
+On the other hand, I thought it would be better having this as a module, so I created a module called 'lines' with a function called 'overlap'.
+On can check it in main_from_module.py
+* I used docstring to write the documentation for it.

 ### Overall, some main rules considered:
 * A line cannot have the same start and end value